yesabhishek/ReferendumIt/README.md

 ## Setup
 The whole project can be downloaded to the local system and can be used thereafter.
 ONce you clone the repo or Download the Zip file, you will need to run the below line of code in your terminal or cmd:

+* For Linux/Mac:
-For Linux/Mac: Python manage.py runserver
+> Python manage.py runserver
+* For Windows:
-For Windows: py manage.py runserver
+> py manage.py runserver

 The above line of code should be run in the directory having the manage.py file.
 This will run the website in development server.

-Prerequisite :
+## Prerequisite
 * Install Python
 * Install Django

-## Features
-* Simple and easy use.
-* Exception handled.

-To-do list:
+## To-do List
-* Add Google Authentication for the login purpose.
+1. Add Google Authentication for the login purpose.
+2. Newsletter for new Polls.

 ## Status